What are the fundamentals that every Liferay developer should know?

 - Lodash (included)

 - Your library of choice

-Liferay DXP follows a design language created by our designers at Liferay called Lexicon Experience Language, which has been implemented for use of the web as Lexicon.
+Liferay DXP follows a design language created by our designers at Liferay called Lexicon Experience Language, which has been implemented for use of the web as Clay.

-Lexicon is automatically made available to application developers through a set of CSS classes and markup, although it’s even easier to use our tag library.
+Clay is automatically made available to you through a set of CSS classes and markup, although it’s even easier to use our tag library.

 Liferay has also chosen build tools that give you freedom to use any development environment.
 Gradle along with bnd powers the product’s build, but project layouts are dynamic, which means you can use anything from Maven to Ant/Ivy to build applications for Liferay.

 In short, Liferay has done a lot to make sure its users and developers have access to the most widely used, robust tools possible–as well as the freedom to use the tools they like the most.
 Know that Liferay has your back and will do everything we can to provide you with the most flexible technology platform possible, so that you have the freedom to go and build great things on it–things we never could have expected or imagined.

 Liferay’s design goals have from the beginning been to give you all the tools to create exactly the web presence you have in mind.
 To achieve this, the product must do these things:

 - Provide a usable default configuration and interface

 - Ship with best-of-breed apps that you can use to build sites quickly